-shows the annual net energy interchange (imports minus exports) and the net energy interchange as a percentage of the system net energy for load.
+Table 7-4 shows the annual net energy interchange (imports minus exports) and the net energy interchange as a percentage of the system net energy for load.
 During the past five years, net energy imports increased from approximately 4% to 16% of the total New England net energy for load requirement.

 Table 7-4 Annual Net Energy Imports of System Net Energy for Load, 2010 to 2014 (GWh and %)